benklassen77/benklassen77.github.io/courses/rs/lifeofpaul.md

 Conclusion to Colossians

 - Life “in Christ” is lived out in the here and now; they are to “seek the things that are above,” but to do so very much down below in the everyday relationships of life in community

+## Ephesians

+### Context of Ephesians

+- highly valued in the Christian tradition as a distillation of Paul's theology, and as a basis for Christian unity among the diverse traditions

+Reasons for questioning Paul's authorship

+1. Use of 1/3 of Colossians
+2. Style: long sentences, multiple nouns, and adjectives for the same point.
+No punctuation
+3. Organization of the letter as a whole
+   - 2 equal halves
+   - an act of worship opens the letter at 1:3 with a blessing of God
+   - thanksgiving and prayer, beginning at 1:15, which is picked up agian and concluded at 3:14-19
+   - first half concludes in the way it began, with a doxology.
+Seems like its from a liturgy
+   - second half represents the paraenesis
+4. Theology
+   - Church (ecclesiology) takes precedence over Christology, or better Christ is viewed as present in his 'body'
+   - Eschatology focuses on what is presently already the case, even though the future 'hope' does not disappear
+   - wants to explore what is presently true for the church if in fact Christ is its head

+Reasons given for why Paul could have written the letter

+- Prison (mentioned throughout the letter)
+- Written late in Paul's life when he could have spent time reflection on his experiences

+Was Paul perhaps not the author?

+- did it emerge together with Colossians out of a Pauline "school"
+- was it written as a summary of Paul's thought, intended to accompany an early collection of his letters
+- was it an *encyclical* or circular letter?
+- *In Ephesus* in 1:1 is missing in the usually most reliable manuscripts

+### Overview of 1st half of Ephesians

+- organized 'chiastically' (chiasm comes from Greek letter "chi", written like an 'X')
+- centre of this first half is 2:11-22, which is also chiastically organized, so that at the centre is a hymn to Christ "our peace"
+  - Christ represents peace between Jews and Gentiles.
+Text is written from perspective of a Jew, addressing a Gentile "you"
+  - Hymn Christ represents peace between humanity and God.
+Both Jews and Gentiles.
+Cross is a crossing of two paths, with Christ in the middle
+- the hymn contains destructive imagery to make the point about Christ being "peace"
+  - Torah as means of distinction and separation is destroyed by Christ, who has broken down the wall of separation.
+    - wall in the temple in Jerusalem separating off the "court of the Gentiles"
+    - the wall of Torah in its function instilling a sense of separation
+    - not celebration of abolishment of the law, but on separation of Jews and Gentiles through the law
+  - Cross as means of "murdering enmity" (2:16)
+    - similar use of imagery in 4:8, where Psalm 68:18 is quoted in a way that has many translators rendering it as "taking captivity captive"
+- the hymn to Christ who is "our peace" (2:14-16) contains also constructive imagery
+  - Christ creates in himself the "new human" out of divided and mutually hostile humanity

+### Overview of 2nd half of Ephesians (4-6)

+- not chiastically organized, but paraenesis taking up some basic issues preoccupying churches generally in the sphere of the Pauline mission.
+Not easily identifiable issues addressed.. the issues it does raise are relevant to a larger circle of churches or communities

+1. The paraenesis begins with a reminder of the tension inherent in Paul's view of Christ himself, and how believers are to behave: they are to exercise their high calling by walking like servants of each other
+   - word play on Paul being one in chains and believers needing to be chained to each other in peace
+   - 7 links in the chain of peace
+2. Christ gives gift to the body for its growth and for the ministry of all
+   - **Gift** refers to people who exercise the various minsitries of proclamation and teaching, so that "the saints" (all believers) can do ministry
+3. Baptismal ritual used to urge a new way of living ('walking')
+   - the author refers to taking off of "old human" and putting on "new human".
+Similar to Old vs New Adam
+   - reflects baptismal practice
+   - taking off "the lie" and "speak truth"
+   - prohibitions as foil for positive commands.
+Prohibitions against stealing, insulting, and nursing anger are a contrast for the more important positive urging of generosity, speaking grace, and being kind and forgiving in imitation of God and of Christ
+4. Sharp dualism between good and evil, light and darkness
+   - instead of simply turning the back to "fruitless works of darkness" they should be "exposed"
+   - exposing darkness to light transforms it into light
+   - early baptismal hymn fragment. "awake, sleeper, and arise from the dead"

+### Ephesians Household Code (5:21-6:9)

+- Christ the self-giving one is model for how social superiors are to behave toward those who are weaker or subordinate to them.
+Christ's love for the church is a model for husband's love for his wife
+- Household Code is grammatically dependent on 5:18, as people are to be "filled with the spirit"
+- Mutual subordination should be viewed as a participle grammatically dependent on the imperative to be empowered with the Spirit
+- wives are to be subordinate to there husbands who are to love them to the point of offering up their own lives.
+Children are to obey parents who teach them the way of Jesus.
+Slaves are to offer their service to masters who are to learn how to put the needs of the slaves before their own.
+Would men line up for subordination if they knew that that would mean giving up their own lives for the purpose of liberation?

+### Armour of God

+- Paul recasts the warrior by having the community put on the full armour of God.
+Waist girded with truth, breastplate with justice, feet with peace, shield of faith, helmet of salvation or liberation, Spirit of God, injunction to pray at all times.
+Isaiah 59, there is nobody fighting, so God puts on the garments
+- Paul places the community of believers into the role of the divine warrior and thus in some ways reverses the tradition from Isaiah 59
+- the principalities and powers encompass both spiritual and political dimensions
+  - powers wirring around in the air
+- the imitation of God extends to the struggle against evil
+- the armour is not worn by the individual but by the comunity of believers, by the "body of Christ"
+- letter is not defensive, but offensive
+- letter closes with a final blessing